Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Illinois' games this season have gone over 43.5 points four of 11 times.
+- Illinois and its opponents have gone over the current 43.5-point total in four of 11 games (36.4%) this season.

-- Northwestern's games have gone over 43.5 points in five of 11 chances this season.
+- Northwestern has combined with its opponents to score more than 43.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 34.5, is nine points fewer than Saturday's over/under.
+- The two teams combine to average 34.5 points per game, nine less than the over/under in this contest.

 - The 50 points per game these two squads have allowed their opponents to score this season are 6.5 more than the 43.5 total in this contest.